 Please contact the Council if you have not received your carers permit within 5 working days of being notified that your application has been approved.
 Notifying the Council of a non-received permit after the 5 working day deadline may result in a new application having to be made and another payment may also be required.

-The cost of a carer permit will remain at £10 for a 12 month permit and there will be no emissions based charge applied to these permits.
+The cost of a carer permit is £11 for a 12 month permit and there will be no emissions based charge applied to these permits.

 When renewing your permit you must select a start date for your new permit to begin.
 The MiPermit Newham system will default to today’s date on the application page.
 Please ensure this is updated if you require your permit to start from a later date.
 You will only be able to renew your permit up to four weeks in advance.

 If you are in receipt of care through Newham Council’s Social Care Teams please confirm this on the appropriate section of the application form.
 This will be checked with our Social Care Team and if correct we will approve your application and send your carers permit out to your address by post.